Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Batch Preparation

 Through the above experimental analysis on fanout, it is not optimal to use a fixed fanout for vertices of different degrees.
-We should adjust the fanout according to the degree of the vertices (i.e., less sampling for low-degree vertices and more sampling for high-degree vertices).
 In addition, we find that fanout is not flexible enough to express sampling, especially when sampling high-degree vertices.
-Therefore, we use a sampling rate \cite{BNS-GCN-MLSYS22, ClusterGCN_KDD19, GraphSAINT_ICLR20} instead of fanout.
-Compared with fanout, it is fairer to sample vertices of different degrees according to the same sampling rate.
+Sampling rate \cite{BNS-GCN-MLSYS22, ClusterGCN_KDD19, GraphSAINT_ICLR20} seems to be a good choice, and sampling vertices of different degrees proportionally is more fair than fanout.
 As shown in Figure \ref{fig:sample-rate-exp}, we compare the training accuracy and convergence speed under different sampling rates.
-Similar to the experimental results of fanout, as the sampling rate increases, the accuracy shows a trend of "first increase and then decrease" It should be noted that the overall accuracy of the sampling rate is lower than that of fanout for two main reasons.
-Firstly, smaller sampling rates disadvantage low-degree vertices.
+Similar to the experimental results of fanout, as the sampling rate increases, the accuracy shows a trend of "first increase and then decrease".
+It should be noted that the overall accuracy of the sampling rate is lower than that of fanout.
+There are two main reasons, firstly, smaller sampling rates disadvantage low-degree vertices.
 For example, for a vertex with degree 20, if the sampling rate is set to 0.1, only 2 vertices can be sampled each time, which is far less than the number of fanout samples (10, 25).
 Secondly, increasing the sampling rate will sacrifice the randomness of sampling, thus affecting the accuracy and convergence speed of the model.
 Therefore, using only a sampling rate is not optimal.

-\Paragraph{Fanout-Rate Hybrid Sampling} Based on the above analysis, we propose a hybrid training method that combines fanout and sampling rate.
+\Paragraph{Fanout-Rate Hybrid Sampling} Previous work used fixed fanout or sampling rate for GNN training.
+Through experiments, we found that low-degree vertices are better suited for smaller fanouts, while high-degree vertices are more appropriate for larger fanouts.
+In addition, as the sampling rate increases, the model accuracy shows a trend of "first increase and then decrease".
+Based on this, we propose a hybrid training method that combines fanout and sampling rate.
 The fundamental strategy of the hybrid training method is to employ fanout sampling for low-degree vertices and sampling rate sampling for high-degree vertices.
 As shown in Table \ref{tab:mix-fanout-samplerate}, using a hybrid training method can significantly speed up the convergence of the model.
 Compared to using only fanout (8, 8), the convergence speed is improved by \mixFanoutSamplerateSpeedup times.